Skip to main content

 The orders dataset demonstrates CoginitiScript's dynamic SQL generation capabilities.

-File: tutorials/varenyk_shop/reporting/orders
+File: varenyk_shop/reporting/orders

-#+import "tutorials/varenyk_shop/sources"
+#+import "varenyk_shop/sources"

 #+src sql Orders()